UAlbertaALTLab/morphodict/docs/paradigm-layouts.md

 ### Partial Grammar

-Here is a partial W3C EBNF grammar of the layout file specification
+Here is a partial W3C EBNF grammar of the layout file specification.
+The syntax of `WordformCell` and `Tag` are implementation-dependent.

 ```ebnf
 Layout ::= (Row NL)+